archfrog/KioskForge/README.md

 1. The script must be completely reliable.
 This is why we use Python and its exception handling instead of, say, a Bash script.
 2. The script must be as user-friendly as possible.
 Most people who need a kiosk aren't particularly tech savvy.
 3. The script must be portable to all major platforms, Windows and Linux in particular.
-This is why we use Tk/Inter for Python.
+This is why we use Tkinter for Python.

 It does not matter the least if the script is ugly, a bit clumsy, somewhat suboptimal in terms of execution speed or algorithms.
 People probably only use the script occasionally, albeit we want to automate it as much as possible in the future.